explosion/spacy-course/chapters/en/chapter1.md

 ### Part 2

-- Write **one** pattern that only matches forms of "download" (tokens with the lemma "download"), followed by a token with the part-of-speech tag `'PROPN'` (proper noun).
+- Write **one** pattern that only matches forms of "download" (tokens with the lemma "download"), followed by a token with the part-of-speech tag `"PROPN"` (proper noun).

 <codeblock id="01_12_02">

-- To specify a lemma, you can use the `'LEMMA'` attribute in the token pattern.
+- To specify a lemma, you can use the `"LEMMA"` attribute in the token pattern.
-  For example, `{'LEMMA': 'be'}` will match tokens like "is", "was" or "being".
+  For example, `{"LEMMA": "be"}` will match tokens like "is", "was" or "being".
-- To find proper nouns, you want to match all tokens whose `POS` value equals `'PROPN'`.
+- To find proper nouns, you want to match all tokens whose `"POS"` value equals `"PROPN"`.

 </codeblock>

 ### Part 3

-- Write **one** pattern that matches adjectives (`'ADJ'`) followed by one or two `'NOUN'`s (one noun and one optional noun).
+- Write **one** pattern that matches adjectives (`"ADJ"`) followed by one or two `"NOUN"`s (one noun and one optional noun).

 <codeblock id="01_12_03">

-- To find adjectives, look for tokens whose `'POS'` value equals `'ADJ'`.
-For nouns, look for `'NOUN'`.
+- To find adjectives, look for tokens whose `"POS"` value equals `"ADJ"`.
+For nouns, look for `"NOUN"`.
-- Operators can be added via the `'OP'` key.
-For example, `'OP': '?'` to match zero or one time.
+- Operators can be added via the `"OP"` key.
+For example, `"OP": "?"` to match zero or one time.

 </codeblock>